photo/openphoto-wordpress/README.txt

 = 0.9.X =
 * Including openphoto-php as a Git submodule
+* Use title from OpenPhoto instead of filename

 = 0.9.3 =
 * Force image sizes to be generated so image src will persist.